Skip to content

 The same developmental-science logic, though expressed through entirely different procedural machinery, underlies the Indian Juvenile Justice (Care and Protection of Children) Act 2015 and its controversial § 15 preliminary-assessment provision for 16 to 18 year olds accused of heinous offences.
 The UK's long journey from the Children and Young Persons Act 1933 through the abolition of the doli incapax presumption in 1998, through the JTB case in 2009, and into contemporary youth justice policy reflects a comparable, though differently structured, effort to balance accountability with developmental vulnerability.

-The three decisions that together constitute the US developmental-sentencing trilogy flow logically one from the next, each building on the one before's admission of developmental neuroscience as constitutionally relevant evidence.
+The three decisions that constitute the US developmental-sentencing trilogy build sequentially, each advancing the admission of developmental neuroscience as constitutionally relevant evidence.

 Roper v.
 Simmons (2005).
 Christopher Simmons was 17 years old when he murdered Shirley Crook in Missouri.
 He was sentenced to death.
 The Supreme Court, 5-4, held that the Eighth and Fourteenth Amendments prohibit the execution of individuals who were under 18 at the time of their crime.
 Justice Kennedy's majority opinion drew on three characteristics of juvenile offenders identified in developmental psychology: a lack of maturity and underdeveloped sense of responsibility, greater vulnerability to negative influences and outside pressure, and a more transitory and less fixed character.
 The Court also cited, for the first time, American Psychological Association amicus brief materials on adolescent brain development and neuroscience research as bearing on culpability.